AliciaBurn/11-Express-Note-Taker/README.md

 # 11-Express-Note-Taker
-Unit 11 Express Homework: Note Taker

-Description
+Created during Week 11 of UPenn Coding Bootcamp.

+## Overview
-An application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+This application that is used to write, save, and delete notes.
+It uses an express backend and save and retrieve note data from a JSON file.

-User Story
-AS A user, I want to be able to write and save notes
-I WANT to be able to delete notes I've written before SO THAT I can organize my thoughts and keep track of tasks I need to complete git

-Business Context
-For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
-Being able to take persistent notes allows users to have written information available when needed.
+## Utilizing the App
+- User clicks "Get Started".
+- User will add desired text to "Note Title" and "Note Text".
+- When user is complete with writing their note, they click "Save" button in the right corner.
+- The users note is saved to their list.
+- If the user wants to add another note, they click on the pencil in the right corner.
+If the user wants to delete a note, they click on the trash can for the cooresponding note.

+## Tech used
+- HTML
+- CSS
+- Bootstrap
+- Javascript
+- Node.js
+- NPM modules
+- Express.js

+## Contributers
+- Alicia Burn